Boyle, Emmet Derby

 Report by Boyle detailing his mining experiences from 1899-1903 and letters from George J. Young and Herman Davis confirming the information.

 Emmet Derby Boyle was a mining engineer who became a Nevada state engineer and governor of the state.
-Scrapbooks cover chiefly his period as governor and include official proclamations, clippings, and some correspondence (1906-1922).
+The collection contains scrapbooks which cover chiefly his period as governor and include official proclamations, newspaper clippings, and some correspondence.

 Charles Paul Keyser, born in Elko, Nevada, graduated from the University of Nevada in 1899.
 The collection contains a transcription of the interview with James W. Hulse; a copy of a lecture by professor of English Thomas Cowgill, 1898; a letter he wrote to J.E.
 Church, 1953; and copies of the Yeates and Keyser family history and genealogy.